 Kotebetta Trek / Peak, Coorg

-One of the popular tourist spots in Coorg, Kotebetta is the third highest peak in Coorg region after Tadiyandamol and Brahmagiri.
-At a height of approximately 1620 m above the sea level, Kotebetta is situated in Madhapur which is located between the Somwarpet and Madikeri towns.
+One of the popular tourist spots in Coorg, Kotebetta is the third highest peak in the Coorg region after Tadiyandamol and Brahmagiri.
+At a height of approximately 1620 m above sea level, Kotebetta is situated in Madhapur which is located between the Somwarpet and Madikeri towns.
 It is at the border between the Dakshina Kannada and Coorg districts and can be easily reached without much of a hassle.

-The name of Kotebetta has been derived from word Kote Betta which means Fort Hill.
+The name of Kotebetta has been derived from the word Kote Betta which means Fort Hill.
 This is because the hill resembles a fort in its appearance.
 One can also find a temple dedicated to Lord Shiva at the peak of the hill.

-Kotebetta offers tourists with amazing trekking opportunities.
+Kotebetta offers tourists amazing trekking opportunities.
 It is 10 km away from Hattihole.
 Tourists start their trek from the Hattihole and end at the peak.
 Along with lush greenery and the especially huge expanse of coffee, estates accompany you on your trekking.

 The captivating natural settings make trekking all the more enjoyable and refreshing.
 The peak offers a mesmerizing view of the area around making the trekking worth all the efforts.

-Do carry all the necessary equipment as well such as torch; wear proper shoes, insect repellents along with a first aid kit.
+Do carry all the necessary equipment as well such as torch; wear proper shoes, insect repellents along a first aid kit.

 08. Madikeri Fort, Coorg

 Madikeri Fort is one of the tourist spots in Coorg which you can’t afford to miss.
-First built in the last quarter of 17th century by Mudduraja, Madikeri Fort was later renovated with stones and bricks by Tipu Sultan who named the fort as Jaffarabad.
+First built in the last quarter of the 17th century by Mudduraja, Madikeri Fort was later renovated with stones and bricks by Tipu Sultan who named the fort as Jaffarabad.
 The fort has a rich history and has seen many battles and successions.

 It was under the control of Doddavira Rajendra in 1790.
-Later it was renovated by the King Lingarajendra Wodeyar II.
+Later it was renovated by King Lingarajendra Wodeyar II.
 British also reconstructed the fort twice.
 In the year 1933, the British added a clock tower and a portico to park the commissioner’s car in the fort’s complex.
 Now, the fort is being used as the office of the Deputy Commissioner.

 At ten entrance of the fort, you will see two life-sized elephants which are made of mortar.
 There was a temple as well inside the fort dedicated to Virabhadra which was later removed in the year of 1855 by the British.
 They built an Anglican Church in its place which is also a beautiful architectural work.

-The Church presents beautiful architecture with Gothic style.
+The Church presents beautiful architecture with a Gothic style.
 The church is not a museum presenting tourists with different kinds of antiques and is run by the state archaeology department.